New Oxford Theatre

 The New Oxford Theatre was taken over by the Rank Organisation on 12th June 1960, and was their roadshow house, playing long runs of “Ben Hur” and other blockbusters.
 In later years after this type of film dried up, and the Odeon over the road had been twinned and the Gaumont next door converted into a nightclub, the New Oxford Theatre played less popular films.
 It was closed on 25th October 1980 with David Carradine in "The Long Riders".

-In the mid-1980’s it was converted into a MacDonalds Restaurant, which remains open in 2010.
+It was converted into a casino named Ladbrooks Sporting Club.
+In the mid-1980’s it was converted into a MacDonalds Restaurant, which remains open in 2020.